tassiasP/MNIST-Classification-from-scratch/README.md

 # MNIST-classification
-MNIST handwritten digits classification ,without using DL libraries
+MNIST handwritten digits classification.

-Languages of implementation: Python & MATLAB
+A one-hidden-layer Neural Network is built, __without__ using DL libraries.

+The implementation of the NN is done in both Python and MATLAB.
+A __keras model__ with a simple CNN architecture is also included in order to compare the accuracy with the vanilla models.